akka/akka/akka-docs/src/main/paradox/typed/cluster-sharding.md

 The state of the `ShardCoordinator` is replicated across the cluster but is not durable, not stored to disk.
 The `ShardCoordinator` state replication is handled by @ref:[Distributed Data](distributed-data.md) with `WriteMajority`/`ReadMajority` consistency.
 When all nodes in the cluster have been stopped, the state is no longer needed and dropped.

-The state of @ref:[Remembering Entities](#remembering-entities) is durable and stored to disk.
-This means remembered entities are restarted even after a complete (non-rolling) cluster restart when the disk is still available.

 Cluster Sharding uses its own Distributed Data `Replicator` per node.
 If using roles with sharding there is one `Replicator` per role, which enables a subset of